Kuangcp/Notes/Database/Oracle_list2.md

 REM   rest of the tars must use the "-rvf" clause to append REM   to that saveset.
 REM
-REM   ±¸·İ  RBS tablespace
+REM   å¤‡ä»½  RBS tablespace
 REM
 alter tablespace RBS begin backup;
 !tar -rvf /dev/rmt/0hc /db02/oracle/CC1/rbs01.dbf
 alter tablespace RBS end backup;
 REM
-REM   ±¸·İ  DATA tablespace
+REM   å¤‡ä»½  DATA tablespace
 REM   For the purposes of this example, this tablespace REM   will contain two files, data01.dbf and data02.dbf.
 REM   The * wildcard will be used in the filename.